Rashid Nezhmetdinov: The elusive grandmaster title

 1955 - One player, Boris Spassky.
 He won the youth world chess championship and qualified for the Interzonal, where he got his grandmaster's norm.
 Boris was very lucky.
 The world championship in Antwerp ended on 8th August, and the Interzonal, which, luckily, was held in Gothenburg, began in a week - on 15th August.
 And Spassky got there in time, which, considering the Soviet bureaucracy of the time, was quite a feat.

 1956 - One player, Viktor Korchnoi, by accumulated results, after winning at Hastings 1955/56.

 1957 - One player, Mikhail Tal.
 He won the Soviet championship that year.

 In 1958 and 1959, no Soviet players became grandmasters.

 Therefore, in six years, from 1954 to 1959, only three Soviet players became grandmasters: Spassky, Tal and Korchnoi.
 How was Nezhmetdinov supposed to become a grandmaster if he never played in a tournament with grandmaster norms?

-However, even without the title, Nezhmetdinov had a prolific chess career, and a lifetime positive score against World Champions – an achievement that is usually exclusive to former world champions.
-But, perhaps the most humbling explanation is the one we got from Nezhmetdinov himself:
+However, even without the title, Nezhmetdinov had a notable chess career, and a lifetime positive score against World Champions – an achievement that is usually exclusive to former world champions.
+Nezhmetdinov himself provided an explanation as well: